 Register of derogations from the requirements of this Regulation

-Regulatory authorities shall maintain a register of all derogations they have granted or refused and shall provide the Agency with an updated and consolidated register at least once every six months, a copy of which shall be given to ENTSO for Electricity.
+Regulatory authorities shall maintain a register of all derogations they have granted or refused and shall provide ACER with an updated and consolidated register at least once every six months.
+This register shall be publicly available.

 The register shall contain, in particular: